Jadhusan24/Network-and-Infrastructure-Deployment/README.md

 ## More infor

-Worked with below tools
+Summary

-- To start up from the scratch, I used Microsoft Visio for the Interior plans and floor, cabling, cctv,diagram
+- To start up from the scratch, I used Microsoft Visio for the Interior plans and floor, cabling, cctv diagrams.
-- Used GNS3 to represent a virtual scenario
+- Used GNS3 to represent a virtual scenario.
-- Implemented Using Real Devices, which was produced by my College
+- Implemented Using Real Devices, which was produced by my College.
-- Tools I took for virtually n real devices
+- Tools I took for virtually n real devices.

 *for the lan* <br />
 -   Layer 2 Switch